 - the Dore Centres (previously known as Dyslexia, Dyspraxia, and Attention Deficit Treatment (DDAT) Centre) (a recent paper published in "Dyslexia" about the Dore method has resulted in much comment, such as the Badscience site response "The Miracle Cure for Dyslexia".
 Also note that the Dore method stresses it is "drug free", aimed at a target market of ADHD students taking Ritalin rather than dyslexic students).

 Question.
-Is your tutoring programme a "quick fix" solution for dyslexia?
+Is the Danks Davis tutoring programme a "quick fix" solution for dyslexia?

 Answer.
 No. However, progress in children's different literacy abilities can be quick as cognitive strengths are increasingly used to compensate for cognitive weaknesses.
 Most students have marked progress within 6 months (about 20 1-hour lessons).

 Question.
 How do I know my child is dyslexic?

 Answer.
-Through an assessment by a psychologist, using standardised tests such as the WISC-III or -IV©.
+Through an assessment by a psychologist, using standardised tests such as the WISC--IV©.
 Ensure that there are no hearing or vision problems that may be causing your child's difficulties by first having hearing and sight checks.

 Question.
 How much extra work is there for a student to do each week after the 1-hour tutoring session?
 How long does it take, and does an adult need to be involved?

 Answer.
-There is no extra work at all, unlike many other methods: everything is done at the tutoring session.
+There is no extra work at all, unlike many other proprammes: everything is done at the tutoring session.
 However, I encourage students to carry out the lazy eights Brain Gym© exercises at home daily (which takes less than a minute), as it helps them with their schoolwork and other activities, and the other Brain Gym© exercises as well.

 Question.
 How many tutoring sessions are required to complete the programme, and when should reassessment take place to demonstrate progress?

 Question.
 Is your tutoring programme only for dyslexics?

 Answer.
-No. I have had success with my tutoring programme with students who were having reading difficulties unrelated to dyslexia.
+No. The Danks Davis tutoring programme has had success with students who were having reading difficulties unrelated to dyslexia.